openebs-archive/elves/e2e/tt-jctrl-resch/README.md

 #### Run

-- Run the image in a Pod with a single instance Deployment:
+- Run this e2e image as a Kubernetes Job

   ```
   $ kubectl create -f deployment.yaml